 - Managing multiple clients and projects requires excellent organization.

 - Pay for new freelancers is often low.

-What Kind of Work Do Freelancers Do?
+What Kind of Work Does a Freelancer Offer?

 Nearly any kind of service provided to another business can be offered on a freelance basis.
 Some common freelance jobs include: